Eastholme: Bed and breakfast inn

-The bed and breakfast inn, now called Eastholme in the Rockies, opened in 1988 as a guest inn.
+The bed and breakfast inn, now called Eastholme of the Rockies, opened in 1988 as a guest inn.
 It has 2 cottages, 2 suites and 4 guest rooms.
 Fireplaces are in each room, and bathrooms are in each cottage or room, except the 2 guest rooms on the third floor.
 Shared space includes a large porch spans the width of the front of the building, spacious dining room and parlor, and a backyard brick patio.
 The inn's gazebo may be used for events, such as weddings.
 It is furnished with turn-of-the-century antiques and a piano in the inn since the late 19th-century.
 It is a member of the Bed and Breakfast Innkeepers of Colorado.

 Some of the inn's recipes are published in the Tasting Colorado: Favorite Recipes from the Centennial State book by Michele Morris.
 It was featured in the January, 2003 issue of Country Magazine.